scverse/scanpy/docs/index.rst

 .. include:: release_notes.rst

+.. put references first so all references are resolved
 ..
-Put references first so all references are resolved
+NO! there is a particular meaning to this sequence
 .. toctree::
    :maxdepth: 1
    :hidden:

-   references
    examples
    basic_usage
    installation
    api/index
+   references